Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Introduction

-Before finishing this introduction, let us mention some problems that, in our opinion, can be studied with our techniques.
-For instance, regarding Theorem~\ref{thm:uniqueness}, which deals with the second derivatives of the logarithm of the $\tau$-function, we point out that these functions arise in the study of monodromy-preserving deformations as well as in the Theory of Frobenius manifolds (e.g. \cite{DubrovinZhang}, \cite[\S8]{Givental}).
-Second, the explicit equation of the curve given in~\S\ref{subsec:spectral} suggests the possibility of connecting our approach with the computation of the $\tau$-function as a matrix integral (e.g. \cite{AMSvM}).
-Additionally, recalling that we associate an oper to certain actions, we hope that our results can be improved if they are rephrased with the framework of Frenkel's approach to geometric Langlands (\cite{FrLoop}).
-Finally, we shall extend our formalism to include special second-order differential operators in order to study \emph{loop equations} and \emph{cut-and-join operators} and to consider the case of the $n$-KdV hierarchy.
+Before f\/inishing this introduction, let us mention some problems that, in our opinion, can be studied with our techniques.
+For instance, regarding Theorem~\ref{thm:uniqueness}, we point out that these functions arise in the study of monodromy-preserving deformations as well as in the theory of Frobenius manifolds (e.g., \cite{DubrovinZhang} and \cite[Section~8]{Givental}).
+Second, the families of actions given in~Section~\ref{subsec:UniverFamily} suggests the possibility of connecting our approach with the computation of the $\tau$-function as a matrix integral (e.g.,~\cite{AMSvM}).
+Finally, we shall extend our formalism to include special second-order dif\/ferential operators in order to study \emph{loop equations} and \emph{cut-and-join operators} and to consider the case of the $n$-KdV hierarchy.

-I wish to thank Edward Frenkel, Esteban G\'{o}mez and Motohico Mulase for stimulating discussions and remarks.